Open-Source-Compliance/Sharing-creates-value/README.md

 The following list provides topics a reviewer shall check:
 1. is a main license assigned?
 2. are all copyright strings "cleaned", i.e. contain no garbage ( e.g. *, //, dnl,...) ?
-3. is there ECC relevant information and is this represented somewhere?
 4. do the license texts contain garbage, like comment characers ( e.g. *, //, dnl,...)?
 5. do the license texts contain the "correct license text"? e.g. in FOSSology the BSD-3-Clause license is the template license of the SPDX license list.
 This is useless the individual license text has to be there.